gnat/css-scope-inline/README.md

 ## ⚡ Workflow Tips

-* Flat, 1 selector per line can be very readable and short.
+* Flat, 1 selector per line can be very short like Tailwind.
 See the examples.
 * Use just plain CSS variables in your design system.
 * Use the short `@media` queries for responsive design.
   * Mobile First (flow: **above** breakpoint): **🟢 None** `sm` `md` `lg` `xl` `xx` 🏁